5 Steps to Faster Turn Times

-Appraising is a constantly changing profession.
-Regularly, it seems, appraisers are asked to present additional information or have steps added to their research.
-They do this extra work to guarantee their client is presented with the best information possible.
-To keep up with the always changing requirements, Duncan Appraisals is always testing additional tools and improving processes to increase efficiency so we can do more work for our customers.
-At Duncan Appraisals we know that time is important to everybody, so here are some things you can do to reduce turn times on any appraisals ordered from Duncan Appraisals.
+The appraisal profession is always evolving.
+Commonly, it seems, appraisers are asked to offer extra information or have steps added to their appraisal process.
+All to ensure their client receives the best information available.
+In order to stay current with the always changing requirements, Duncan Appraisals is continuously acquiring additional tools and improving processes in order to increase efficiency so we can do more work for our clients.
+Since Duncan Appraisals knows that time is important to everyone, below are some tips you can do to accelerate the process whenever you order an appraisal with Duncan Appraisals.

 Are you ordering appraisals online?

-By ordering online, you automatically get e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
-It's the single biggest time saver available to both of us!
-No longer do we have to retype information from a fax, and you don't have to wonder whether we got the request.
+With online ordering, you automatically receive e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+This is the single biggest time saver available to both of us!
+No longer do we have to re-key information from a fax, and nor will you wonder whether the order was received.

-There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to pass long with the request.
-Even a list of recent sales from the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+Being just one number off on the street address can really unnecessarily interrupt an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to pass long with your assignment.
+We even welcome lists of recent sales in the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-You're always free to call us at if you have any questions about your property or an appraisal we're working on for you.
+You're always free to contact us if you have any questions about your property or an assignment we're working on for you.

-Be sure to let us know about the unique details of this property.
+Be sure to let us know about the property's distinct elements.

-Cookie-cutter homes are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
-These are things we would find out on our own anyway, and knowing them as early as possible makes your report arrive faster.
+It's relatively easy to appraise a cookie-cutter house.
+What takes time is analyzing how unique features contribute to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we would find out on our own, knowing them early on makes your report arrive quicker.

-Hearing from you -- someone they have been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and likely decrease the time it takes to inspect a home.
-I encourage you to point your clients to our website, where we have multiple pages of relevant information for homeowners as well as others about the appraisal process.
-Have them call us if they want to meet the staff and learn more about our services.
-Remind them it's to their benefit to set the appointment without delay!
+Hearing it directly from you -- the person they've been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can shorten the appraisal inspection time.
+Our website has many pages of relevant information about the appraisal process for homeowners.
+Please feel free to share it with your clients.
+They can even call us if they want to familiarize themselves with our staff and services.
+Remind them it's in their interest to set the appointment soon!

-Use our website to keep track of your report's status.
+Use our website to verify your report's status.

-Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As we complete each important milestone in an assignment, that information is available instantly to you online.
-It's never been easier to keep track of the status of your report.
+Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information is available to you online.
+It's never been faster to track the status of your report.

 Got a Question?